Liam Neeson: Social views

-Controversies

-Neeson was criticised for his comments on Ireland's Late Late Show in January 2018, during which he described the MeToo movement as a "witch hunt" and cited Garrison Keillor's dismissal from Minnesota Public Radio as an example.
+On Ireland's Late Late Show in January 2018, Neeson described the MeToo movement as a "witch hunt" and cited Garrison Keillor's dismissal from Minnesota Public Radio as an example.

-In February 2019, Neeson gained public and media controversy after a press junket interview he conducted with The Independent while promoting Cold Pursuit, a film about a father seeking revenge for his son's murder.
+In February 2019, Neeson faced public and media controversy after a press junket interview he conducted with The Independent while promoting Cold Pursuit, a film about a father seeking revenge for his son's murder.
 He said that he generated his character's "primal" anger by recounting an experience he had 40 years ago, in which a female friend of his had been raped by a stranger.
 After learning the attacker was a black man, Neeson said that he spent a week going "up and down areas with a cosh, hoping some 'black bastard' would come out of a pub and have a go" so that he "could kill him".
 In the interview, he also said he was ashamed of the experience and that the things he did and said were "horrible".
 He said, "It's awful [...] but I did learn a lesson from it, when I eventually thought, 'What the fuck are you doing?'"

 In an appearance on Good Morning America, Neeson elaborated on his comments while denying being a racist, stating that he asked for physical attributes of the rapist other than his race and that he would have done the same if the rapist was "a Scot or a Brit or a Lithuanian".
 He also said that he had purposely gone into "black areas of the city" but that he "did seek help" and counselling from his friends and a priest after coming to his senses.
-He said that the lesson of his experience was "to open up [and] to talk about these things", including toxic masculinity and the underlying "racism and bigotry" in both the U.S. and Northern Ireland.
+He said that the lesson of his experience was "to open up [and] to talk about these things", including the underlying "racism and bigotry" in both the US and Northern Ireland.
 The controversy following his comments led to cancellation of the red carpet event for the premiere of Cold Pursuit.
 Neeson was publicly defended by Michelle Rodriguez, Whoopi Goldberg, John Barnes, Trevor Noah, and Ralph Fiennes.
 Donald Glover later convinced him to appear in his FX series Atlanta episode "New Jazz" as a fictionalised version of himself, to examine the controversy.